taranjeet/taranjeet.github.io/_posts/2017-12-31-elasticsearch-autocomplete.md

 The result is fair, but some movies like *Captain America: The Winter Soldier*, *Guardians of the Galaxy* are **missed** because prefix query only matches at the beginning of the text and not in the middle.

-Lets try finding another movie beginning with `am`.
+Let's try finding another movie beginning with `am`.

 {% gist 0eae921adb5617f88465710d7deec71b %}